tomjoht/tomjoht.github.io/_restapicourse/pubapis_api_list.md

 permalink: /pubapis_apilist/
 type: notes_docapis
 ---
+{% include notes.html %}
 ## A survey of API documentation sites

-The following are more than about 100 different openly accessible REST APIs that you can browse as a way to look at patterns and examples.
+The following are about 100 openly accessible REST APIs that you can browse as a way to look at patterns and examples.
 Most of these REST API links are available from [programmableweb.com](http://programmableweb.com).
 I initially started gathering a list of the APIs in Programmableweb's "Most Popular" category, but then I just started adding links as I ran across interesting APIs.

 1. [Google Places API](https://developers.google.com/places/webservice/intro)
 2. [Twitter API](https://dev.twitter.com/rest/public)